コンテンツにスキップ

 It has been 26 years since we started working at welfare facilities in the prefecture.

-The energy with which people with intellectual disabilities sing, play instruments, and get excited as entertainers is incredible.
+The energy with which people with intellectual disabilities sing, play, and get excited as entertainers is incredible.

 In the "Wonderful World" that Kashiwa created in response to the Tsukui Yamayuri En incident, anger and hope are swirling and exploding.

-In January of this year, members of Dream Project were invited to the Salsa Gum Tape live show, and they sang this song together.
-The stage and the audience became one, and it was a huge chorus.
+In January of this year, Salsa Gum Tape invited members of Dream Project to join them in singing this song.
+The stage and the audience became one, and they all sang together in a huge chorus.

 "I was born to be happy!
 I love being alive!"

-The sight of the members with intellectual disabilities screaming from the bottom of their hearts must have left a deep impression on everyone in the venue.
+The sight of the members with intellectual disabilities shouting from the bottom of their hearts must have been etched in the hearts of everyone in the audience.

-All live performances were cancelled due to the COVID-19 pandemic.
-However, they performed live for the first time in a while at an online event without an audience in November.
+Due to the COVID-19 pandemic, all live performances have been cancelled.
+However, they performed live for the first time in a while at an online event without an audience held in November.

-Kashiwa also wrote a new song, "I Want to Meet You!", hoping to connect the hearts of people who can't meet due to the coronavirus pandemic.
+Kashiwa also wrote a new song, "I Want to See You!", hoping to connect the hearts of people who are unable to meet due to the coronavirus pandemic.

-"We play rock and roll every day because it's just so much fun.
-And if that fun spreads to someone else and we can share it, it becomes even more fun.
-It's the most peaceful sharing in the world!"
+"We rock and roll every day because it's simply fun.
+If that fun spreads to someone else and we can share it, it becomes even more fun.
+It's the most peaceful sharing in the world!!"

-Or rather, just as Shiwa-san's message says, the rock and roll spirit of surviving any situation is alive and well.
+Or rather, as Shiwa-san's message suggests, the rock 'n' roll spirit of surviving in any situation is alive and well.

-All of these places put on powerful performances that break down the sense of stagnation in society, but of course there are many other places that are also active with conviction.
+All of these venues put on powerful performances that break down the sense of stagnation in society, but of course there are many other venues that are also active with conviction.

 Finally, a little bit of information from overseas.

-Although it is slightly different from the performing arts field, overseas, many people with Down Syndrome have been active in television and film for over 20 years.
+Although it is a little different from the performing arts field, overseas, many people with Down syndrome have been active in television and film for over 20 years.

-In 1996, Pascal Duquesne, an actor with Down's syndrome, was cast as one of the two leading actors in the film "The Eighth Day," and achieved the remarkable feat of winning the Best Actor Award at the Cannes Film Festival.
+In 1996, Pascal Duquesne, an actor with Down syndrome, was cast as one of the co-stars in the film "The Eighth Day," and achieved the remarkable feat of winning the Best Actor Award at the Cannes Film Festival.

-Lauren Potter, who has Down's syndrome, plays Becky in the hit US TV drama "Glee."
-Some of you may already know it, as it was broadcast on NHK Educational TV in 2012, but it is a youth drama with singing and dancing set in a rural high school, where underachieving high school students get into trouble.
-Becky appears as a member of the cheerleading team.
-Her classmates and teachers accept her as normal, even though she has Down's syndrome.
-I was as amazed and admired the American culture, where people are not treated specially, but are treated naturally as classmates and fellow students, as much as I was impressed by her acting, which is as good as any other actor.
+Lauren Potter, who has Down Syndrome, plays Becky in the hit US TV drama "Glee."
+Some of you may already know it, as it aired on NHK Educational TV in 2012.
+It's a coming-of-age drama set in a rural high school, featuring singing and dancing, about a group of underachieving high school students.
+Becky appears as a member of the cheerleading squad.
+Her classmates and teachers accept her as a normal person, despite her having Down Syndrome.
+I was as amazed and intrigued by the American culture, where students are treated as peers and fellow students, without any special treatment, as I was impressed by her acting, which rivals that of other actors.

 *Reference: Trailer for the movie "Chocolate Donut"

-In December 2020, a play called "Chocolate Donut" directed by Amon Miyamoto and starring Noriyuki Higashiyama will be performed in Japan.
-A real boy with Down's syndrome plays the role of Marco.
+In December 2020, a play called "Chocolate Donut" directed by Miyamoto Amon and starring Higashiyama Noriyuki will be performed in Japan.
+A real-life boy with Down syndrome plays the role of Marco.

-The fact that there are many people with intellectual disabilities appearing on television and in movies overseas is likely due in large part to the fact that there are theater training schools and production companies.
+The fact that many people with intellectual disabilities appear on television and in films overseas is likely due in large part to the existence of acting training schools and production companies.
 In Los Angeles, there is an entertainment production company for people with intellectual disabilities, and I have had the opportunity to visit it.
-Many people with intellectual disabilities have appeared on television and in movies through it.
-In the 300th episode of "ER," a medical drama that was popular in Japan, an actor with Down's syndrome appeared in the important role of Peter Fonda's son.
+Many people with intellectual disabilities have appeared on television and in films through it.
+In the 300th episode of "ER," a popular medical drama in Japan, an actor with Down's syndrome appeared in the important role of Peter Fonda's son.

 Furthermore, women with Down syndrome are active as models overseas.

-In June 2020, Gucci, a luxury brand that leads the global fashion industry, appointed British model Ellie Goldstein as the model for their advertisement in the Italian edition of Vogue.
+In June 2020, Gucci, a luxury brand that leads the global fashion industry, appointed British model Ellie Goldstein as the model for its advertisement in the Italian edition of Vogue.

-In October, the global skincare brand Obagi announced that Grace Stroebel would be a model.
+In October, the global skincare brand Obagi announced that Grace Strobel would be a model.

-In the past few years, many women with Down's syndrome have appeared on major stages as models.
+In recent years, many women with Down syndrome have appeared on major stages as models.
 This shows that the world is moving towards "beauty that values diversity and is unique to each individual."

 In Japan, former Paris Fashion Week model Mariko Takagi is working to train models with intellectual disabilities.
-The day when a model with Down's syndrome will make an appearance on the world stage from Japan may not be so far away.
+The day when a model with Down's syndrome from Japan will make an impact on the world may not be far off.

 ■Finally

-After seeing the movie "The Eighth Day," she became interested in Down syndrome and theater, and for over 20 years she has believed in the potential of people with intellectual disabilities in acting, singing, and dancing, and has been working on this cause.
+After seeing the film "The Eighth Day," she became interested in Down syndrome and theater, and for over 20 years she has believed in the potential of people with intellectual disabilities in acting, singing, and dancing, and has been working on this.

-There are many other people out there who are doing wonderful work, so this article may seem presumptuous, but I continued writing in the hope that I could get as many people as possible interested in their performances.
+It may be presumptuous of me to write this article, as there are many other people out there who are doing wonderful things, but I continued writing in the hope that I could get as many people as possible interested in their performances.

-In preparation for next year's Olympic and Paralympic Games, and as a legacy of the games, I hope that performing arts for people with disabilities, not just those with intellectual disabilities, will take root in Japan.
+With the Olympic and Paralympic Games coming up next year, and as a legacy, I hope that performing arts for people with disabilities, not just intellectual disabilities, will take root in Japan.

 "I want to see their performance."